Segment

 and userId

-fields that you log through your Segment track
+fields that are logged through your Segment events (see track

 If you're using a custom ID as the unit type for your experiment, you can provide this identifier using the key statsigCustomIDs